Tyre Safety Awareness with the WI (Women’s Institute)

 Overview

-Tyretalk has delivered engaging tyre safety sessions to students at colleges and sixth forms across the UK, focusing on new and inexperienced drivers.
-The aim was to equip them with vital knowledge about tyre safety and vehicle handling—knowledge they rarely receive during driver training but which could save lives on the road.
+Tyretalk has delivered engaging tyre safety education sessions to students across colleges and sixth forms throughout the UK, focusing specifically on new and inexperienced drivers.

 Our Approach